Parametrised collision-free optimal motion planning algorithms in Euclidean spaces: Preliminary results

-Note that $\text{TC}_B(X)$, where $E=B\times F\to B$ is the trivial fibration, coincides with Farber`s topological complexity $\text{TC}(X)$ of the fiber $X$, which is defined in terms of motion planning algorithms for a robot moving between initial-final configurations~\cite{farber2003topological}.
+For the trivial fibration $E=B\times F\to B$, $\text{TC}_B(X)$ coincides with Farber`s topological complexity $\text{TC}(X)$ of the fiber $X$, which is defined in terms of motion planning algorithms for a robot moving between initial-final configurations~\cite{farber2003topological}.
 This means that trivial parametrisation does not add complexity (see \cite[Example 4.2]{cohen-farber-weinberger}).

 The definition of $\text{TC}_B(X)$ deals with open subsets of $E\times_B E$ admitting continuous sections of the evaluation fibration (\ref{evaluation-fibration}).
-Yet, for practical purposes, the construction of explicit parametrised motion planning algorithms is usually done by partitioning the whole space $E\times_B E$ into pieces, over each of which a continuous section for~(\ref{evaluation-fibration}) is set.
-Since any such partition necessarily contains subsets which are not open (recall $X$ has been assumed to be path-connected), we need to be able to operate with subsets of $E\times_B E$ of a more general nature.
+Yet, for practical purposes, the construction of explicit parametrised motion planning algorithms is usually done by partitioning the whole space $E\times_B E$ into pieces, over each of which a continuous section for~(\ref{evaluation-fibration}) is given.
+As discussed next, under mild conditions the resulting value of the parametrised topological complexity remains unaffected.

 Recall that a topological space $X$ is a \textit{Euclidean Neighbourhood Retract} (ENR) if it can be embedded into an Euclidean space $\mathbb{R}^d$ with an open neighbourhood $U$, $X\subset U\subset \mathbb{R}^d$, admiting a retraction $r:U\to X,$ $r\mid_U=1_X$.
 In addition, a subspace $X\subset \mathbb{R}^d$ is an ENR if and only if it is locally compact and locally contractible, see~\cite[Chap.~4, Sect.~8]{dold2012lectures}.
-This implies that all finite-dimensional polyhedra, smooth manifolds and semi-algebraic sets are ENRs.
+This implies that finite-dimensional polyhedra, smooth manifolds and semi-algebraic sets are ENRs.

 \begin{definition} Let $E\times_B E$ be an ENR.
 A parametrised motion planning algorithm $s:E\times_B E\to E^{[0,1]}_B$ is said to be \textit{tame} if $E\times_B E$ splits as a pairwise disjoint union $E\times_B E=F_1\sqcup\cdots\sqcup F_k,$ where each $F_i$ is an ENR, and each restriction $s\mid_{F_i}:F_i\to E^{[0,1]}_B$ is continuous.
 The subsets $F_i$ in such a decomposition are called \emph{domains of continuity} for $s$. \end{definition}